lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    If this argument is omitted, ``ap_verify`` creates an SQLite database inside the directory indicated by :option:`--output`.

+.. option:: --namespace

+  **Namespace to use in the target database**

+  Takes a namespace string which has is a standard identifier format.
+  Only relevant for Postgres databases, together with ``--db`` option can be used to run ``ap_verify`` against a shared Postgres database.

 .. option:: -h, --help

    **Print help.**